 There are, however, a number of different factors that also affect the price of bikes.

-- Quality materials: High-end mountain bikes and their components are often made from high-end materials like carbon fiber and titanium to make the bikes lightweight and strong.
-Materials like carbon fiber are hand made which brings up the cost, and material like titanium notoriously expensive,
+High-end mountain bikes and their components are often made from high-end materials like carbon fiber and titanium to make the bikes lightweight and strong.
+Materials like carbon fiber are hand made which brings up the cost, and materials like titanium are notoriously expensive,

-- Precision: Mountain bike parts are build to incredible levels of precision.
+Mountain bike parts are built to incredible levels of precision.
 Parts have to work to these levels of precision while also weighing a lot less.

-- Little competition: There are only a limited number of companies making the components that go into building a bike.
-This means that they can charge more for the parts and the bike manufacturers who want to use their parts on their bike have no choice but to pay.
+There are only a limited number of companies making the components that go into building a bike.
+This means that they can charge more for the parts and the bike manufacturers who want to use their parts on their bikes have no choice but to pay.

 When Did Mountain Bikes Get So Expensive?